deadcode/My-Notes/Tech/CS/Programming Languages/Rust/09 - Custom Type Struct.md

 	}; // Error: missing intilizer for price
 }
 ```
-Note: Unlike C++ structs cannot be inherited in Rust.
+Note: Unlike C++, structs cannot be inherited in Rust.
 As in example above, all initializers for structs need to be complete.
 Any values omitted in initialization will result in compilation error.
 Fields of a `struct` are accessed similar to C/C++ using the dot field name notation.
 ```rust